La-Z-Boy

 La-Z-Boy Inc. (pronounced "lazy boy") is an American furniture manufacturer based in Monroe, Michigan, United States, that makes home furniture, including upholstered recliners, sofas, stationary chairs, lift chairs and sleeper sofas.
 The company employs more than 11,000 people.

-La-Z-Boy furniture is sold in retail residential outlets in the United States and Canada and is manufactured and distributed under license in other countries including the United Kingdom, Australia, Germany, Indonesia, Italy, Japan, Mexico, New Zealand, Turkey and South Africa.
+La-Z-Boy furniture is sold in retail residential outlets in the United States and Canada and is manufactured and distributed under license in other countries including the United Kingdom, Australia, Germany, Indonesia, Italy, Japan, Mexico, New Zealand, Turkey, South Africa, Kuwait and Qatar.
 La-Z-Boy holds US and international patents on more than 200 different styles and mechanisms.

-The Wholesale segment includes England, La-Z-Boy, American Drew, Hammary, Kincaid and the company's international wholesale and manufacturing businesses.
-The company-owned Retail segment includes approximately 165 La-Z-Boy Furniture Galleries stores out of about 350.
+The wholesale segment includes England, La-Z-Boy, American Drew, Hammary, Kincaid and the company's international wholesale and manufacturing businesses.
+The company-owned retail segment includes approximately 165 La-Z-Boy Furniture Galleries stores out of about 350.
 Joybird is an e-commerce retailer and manufacturer of upholstered furniture.

 History

 Early history

 In 1927, cousins Edward M. Knabusch and Edwin J. Shoemaker partnered and invested in the furniture business in the town of Monroe, Michigan.
-They set out to design a chair for what they called "nature’s way of relaxing."
+They set out to design a chair for what they called "nature's way of relaxing."
 Using orange crates to mock-up and refine their idea, they invented a wood-slat porch chair with a reclining mechanism.
 Knabusch and Shoemaker then upholstered their innovation and marketed it as a year-round chair.
 The chair was a success; they held a contest to name it—La-Z-Boy was the winner.

 In 1969, after years primarily as a manufacturer of recliners, La-Z-Boy started designing other products including reclining sofas, sleep sofas and modular groups.
 1981 sales were $150 million.
 In 1983, La-Z-Boy introduced its first line of stationary sofas and occasional chairs, later offering a full line of home furnishings.